altinisik/lcMLkin-v2.1/README.md

 tabix -s1 -b2 -e2 ${out}.tsv.gz
 ```

-5. Call selected SNPs from your own data.
-Since lcMLkin uses info from low-quality SNPs, quality thresholds are low but you can use your own parameters.
+5. Calculate genotype likelihoods of selected SNPs in your own data.
+Since lcMLkin uses info from low-quality SNPs (see [this](https://github.com/COMBINE-lab/maximum-likelihood-relatedness-estimation/wiki/Best-Practices)), it is better to use low quality thresholds, but you can use your own parameters.
+Be careful not use these less confident genotype likelihoods in other analyses.

 ```bash
 $bcftools mpileup -f ${reffa} -B -q20 -Q5 -I -a 'FORMAT/DP' -T {out}.vcf.gz -b bam.list -Ou | \
 $bcftools call -Am -C alleles -f GP,GQ -T {out}.tsv.gz -Oz -o mydata.vcf.gz &
 ```

-6. Run lcMLkin
+6. Run lcMLkin v2.1

 ```bash
 python lcmlkinv2.py -v mydata.vcf.gz -p PlinkPrefix